ruby-gnome/ruby-gnome/README.md

 [![Build Status](https://travis-ci.org/ruby-gnome2/ruby-gnome2.svg?branch=master)](https://travis-ci.org/ruby-gnome2/ruby-gnome2)

-## Ruby-GNOME2 -- Ruby bindings for GNOME-2.x
+## Ruby-GNOME2 -- Ruby bindings for GNOME

-This is a set of bindings for the GNOME-2.x and GNOME-3.x libraries to use from Ruby 2.0.0, 2.1 and 2.2.
+This is a set of bindings for the GNOME 2.x and 3.x libraries to use from Ruby 2.0.0, 2.1 and 2.2.

 ## Release packages